Caterham School: The Congregational School ('Caterham')

-By 1884, the school had outgrown its premises, and the 114 boys along with their teaching staff moved to the present site in the North Downs in Surrey.
-In 1890, Caterham School opened its doors to the sons of laymen and to day boys.
+Eothen

 In 1995, after 184 years as a boys' day and boarding school, it merged with Eothen School for girls (founded by the Misses Pye in 1892) to become a co-educational school.
 Girls had been admitted to the sixth form education since 1981, but the merger integrated the schools and enabled co-education to be offered to pupils aged 3 years and upward.
 Upon merger, the school adopted the motto of Eothen School - prior to this merger, the motto was "Omnia Vinces Perseverando" ("Thou shalt overcome everything through perseverance").

+2011 marked two centuries since the founding of Caterham.
+In October 2011, the bicentenary service was held at Westminster Abbey and conducted by the Dean of Westminster, Dr John Hall.
+The bicentenary banner used in the service is now housed in Caterham's Wilberforce Hall.
+Over 2000 people were invited to the service.

+In February 2012, HRH Prince Edward, Duke of Kent, visited Caterham to meet the Headmaster Julian Thomas and Head Boy and Head Girl.
+He opened the school's redeveloped Leathem Pavilion and reviewed the CCF.

+In 2023, Caterham was awarded 'Best Independent School of the Year' in the United Kingdom by the Times Educational Supplement.
+In the same year, it was the first and only school in the UK to receive three 'Key Areas of Strength' in its latest ISI inspection.
+It is also an 'Apple Distinguished School'.

+In August 2025, The Times reported that Caterham achieved the highest percentage of GCSE grade 9s across all co-ed private schools in Surrey and Kent, placing it sixth in the UK.

+In September 2025, along with Eton, Brighton, Canford and Gresham's, Caterham was shortlisted for the 2026 Tatler Schools Guide Awards for the title of best public school in the country.

+Admissions

+Fees

+As of 2025, Caterham's fees for day pupils from First Form to Upper Sixth Form are £9,210 per term, with the exception of entry to the Sixth Form, which is £9,610 per term.
+This places it above the average for HMC schools which £5,299 per term for day pupils.
+The full boarding fee at Caterham can reach at most £20,145 per term which is similarly above the HMC schools average of £12, 816 per term for boarding pupils.

 Scholarships and bursaries

-The school fees are comparable with other independent schools in the area.
 The school may award a scholarship if the applicant performs exceptionally well on the entrance exam tests.
 The scholarships can be for academics, art, design, innovation, music, sport, performing arts, or all-rounder.
-The academic scholarships are up to 50% off the school fees.
+The academic scholarships are up to 30% off the school fees.
 The school also has a bursaries scheme for children of United Reformed Church ministers, for families in the armed forces or those on a low income.

-Academics

-Caterham School's GCSE academic results of 2019 saw 80% of pupils achieving an A*/A grade.
-The school's 2019 A-Level academic results saw 63.85% of pupils gaining an A*/A grade and 86% of pupils achieving an A*/B.